tanviralamcse/Launching-a-Static-Website-on-Amazon-S3/README.md

 Through this process, I successfully set up a website using a Namecheap domain, hosted on AWS S3, secured with SSL, and served via CloudFront.
 I hope my experience helps others who are looking to achieve similar goals.
 Feel free to update this documentation as you make further changes or improvements to your setup.

 ## Mistakes
+  - ## SSL configuration
     - I created SSL certificates in Frankfurt Region, and for that I was unable to locate them while Using CloudFront.
       - then I realized that, CloudFront is global. and everything we point to it must has public access or setup globally.
+  - ## Bucket Configuration:
+      - I initially created two identical S3 buckets containing the same files.
+In hindsight, I realized that there should only be one main bucket for serving content and a separate bucket solely for redirecting traffic.

+  - ## Static Website Hosting
+      - I did not configure the S3 buckets for static website hosting.
+This setup is essential for serving web content directly from S3, ensuring proper URL handling and access.

+  - ## CloudFront Origin Setup
+      - In my CloudFront configuration, I mistakenly set up two origins instead of just one.
+Additionally, I left the root directory field populated instead of leaving it blank, which led to unnecessary redirections.